Pascal-So/aris-groundstation/README.md

 mkdir container-data/grafana && sudo chown -R 472 container-data/grafana

 # This step might take a while..
-sudo docker-compse build
+sudo docker-compose build
 ```

-Start the docker containers on the groundstation laptop with `sudo docker-compse up`.
+Start the docker containers on the groundstation laptop with `sudo docker-compose up`.
 Some data (e.g. flight data) will be stored in the directory container-data.

 The flight data is received from the usb device specified in the `docker-compose.yml` file and stored in an InfluxDB Database with the name `flight-Y-m-d-H-M-S`.